davidad/davidad.github.io/source/_posts/2014-02-28-python-to-scheme-to-assembly-1.markdown

   mov accum, 0               ; these are the let-bindings! mov sublist, list
 .sum_sublist:
-  cmp sublist, 0             ; is it NULL? jnz .else                  ; if not, goto else ret; accum                (because return value is rax by calling convention) .else:
+  test sublist, sublist      ; is it NULL? jnz .else                  ; if not, goto else ret; accum                (because return value is rax by calling convention) .else: